Management of type 2 diabetes includes:

 Increased ketones in your urine (diabetic ketoacidosis).
 If your cells are starved for energy, your body may begin to break down fat.
 This produces toxic acids known as ketones.

-Watch for loss of appetite, weakness, vomiting, fever, stomach pain and fruity-smelling breath.
+Watch for thirst or a very dry mouth, frequent urination, vomiting, shortness of breath, fatigue and fruity-smelling breath.
 You can check your urine for excess ketones with an over-the-counter ketones test kit.
 If you have excess ketones in your urine, consult your doctor right away or seek emergency care.
 This condition is more common in people with type 1 diabetes but can sometimes occur in people with type 2 diabetes.

 Low blood sugar (hypoglycemia).
 If your blood sugar level drops below your target range, it's known as low blood sugar (hypoglycemia).
-Your blood sugar level can drop for many reasons, including skipping a meal or getting more physical activity than normal.
+Your blood sugar level can drop for many reasons, including skipping a meal, inadvertently taking more medication than usual or getting more physical activity than normal.
 Low blood sugar is most likely if you take glucose-lowering medications that promote the secretion of insulin or if you're taking insulin.